-128Mb, Multiple I/O Serial Flash Memory Nonvolatile and Volatile Registers
+32Mb, 1.8V, Multiple I/O Serial Flash Memory Nonvolatile and Volatile Registers

-- READ NONVOLATILE CONFIGURATION REGISTER or WRITE NONVOLATILE CONFIGURA-TION REGISTER commands, respectively. - 2.
-The 0000 and 1111 settings are identical in that they both define the default state, which is the maximum frequency of $f_c = 108$ MHz.
-This ensures backward compatibility. - 3.
-If the number of dummy clock cycles is insufficient for the operating frequency, the memory reads wrong data.
-The number of cycles must be set according to and sufficient for the clock frequency, which varies by the type of FAST READ command, as shown in the Supported Clock Frequencies table. - 4.
-If bits 2 and 3 are both set to 0, the device operates in quad I/O. When bits 2 or 3 are reset to 0, the device operates in dual I/O or guad I/O respectively, after the next power-
+- for the clock frequency, which varies by the type of FAST READ command, as shown in the Supported Clock Frequencies table. - 4.
+If bits 2 and 3 are both set to 0, the device operates in quad I/O. When bits 2 or 3 are reset to 0, the device operates in dual I/O or quad I/O respectively, after the next poweron.